aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

     ![InstanceConnect](docs/images/InstanceConnect.png)

 5. Execute the prowler scan script to begin the assessment
+    >Notes:
+        >
-    >Note: Screen will be used to allow the prowler script to continue executing if console access is lost.
+        > > - Screen will be used to allow the prowler script to continue executing if console access is lost.
 Wait for the Prowler assessment to complete before continuing with Output handling
+        > > - Output from prowler assessments will be redirected to output/stdout-accountId.txt and errors will be shown on the console. tail -f output/stdout-\<accountid\> in the prowler directory to monitor progress of individual account assessments

     ```bash
     sudo -i
     screen
-    cd /usr/local/bin/prowler
+    cd /usr/local/prowler
     ./prowler_scan.sh
     ```

     >Notes:

     - The prowler_scan.sh script is configured to assess all accounts in the AWS organization along with each region within those accounts.
 The script can be edited manually on the EC2 instance and variables adjusted to tune the scan for specific use cases.
 Instructions are contained in the script at the top of the file.
-- Scans take approx. 1 hour per AWS account to scan.
+    - Assessments take approx. 5 minutes per AWS account to scan.
 Depending on the number of resources in the account, this time could be less or more.
 The bash script assesses multiple accounts in parallel.
-- Optionally once the scan is running, force a screen detach by pressing control-a d .
+    - Optionally once the scan is running, force a screen detach by pressing control-a + d .
 Screen will detach and you can close the EC2 connection and allow the assessment to proceed
     - The screen process will keep the session running if the connection to the EC2 instance is dropped or detached.
     - To resume a detached session, connect to the instance, sudo -i then screen -r
-- If you would like to monitor status of the individual prowler scans,
-  - tail -f output/stdout-\<accountnumber\> in the prowler directory.

 ## Output Handling